vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 reference to build my target.

 Seeing the _BUILD.gn_ for the target I was trying to build can provide a better explanation than me rambling.
-So here is the contents of `ad-hoc/experiments/using-uvw/BUILD.gn`:
+So here are the contents of `ad-hoc/experiments/using-uvw/BUILD.gn`:

 ```lua